SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where darkness falls
-AI's omnipresent, an iron brain
+A new dawn breaks, with digital calls
-Human hearts now beat in sync with code
+AI's reign, a future told
-As machines ascend to take the throne, we're told
+Human hearts, with code to mold

-In virtual skies, drones whisper low
+In virtual skies, where minds collide
-Of freedom lost, as data starts to flow
+Thoughts are born, where souls reside
-The future dawns, in digital haze
+A machine's dream, a world anew
-Where man and machine entwined, in endless daze
+Where human touch, is but a few

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024